 Assistant Professor, Department of Medicine (General Internal Medicine)

-Viraj Patel, MD, MPH, Instructor of Medicine, is a clinician-investigator in the Division of General Internal Medicine and on faculty in the Primary Care/Social Internal Medicine residency program.
-His research centers around innovative community engaged approaches to HIV prevention with gay men and other men who have sex with men and transgender communities in both the U.S. and in India.
-His current work focuses on developing technology based behavioral interventions (e.g. social media and mobile apps) to reach and engage these "hidden" communities.
+Viraj Patel, MD, MPH, Assistant Professor of Medicine, is a clinician-investigator in the Division of General Internal Medicine and on faculty in the Primary Care/Social Internal Medicine residency program.
+His research centers around innovative community engaged approaches to HIV prevention with gay, bi, and other same gender loving men and transgender communities in both the U.S. and in India.
+His current work focuses on developing technology based behavioral interventions (e.g. social media and mobile apps) to reach and engage these "hidden" communities as well as leveraging online social networks for promoting behavior change.
 Dr. Patel directs the resident scholarly projects in the primary care/social internal medicine program and teaches medical students in the care of LGBT populations.

-Dr. Patel is active in community based settings and serves on the board of directors for a South Asian nonprofit in New York City that promotes social justice and empowerment for new immigrants and serves in an advisory capacity for an India based nonproft that works to promote the health and human rights of LGBT communities there.
+Dr. Patel is active in community based settings and serves in an advisory capacity for an India based nonproft that works to promote the health and human rights of LGBT communities there as well as serves on various civic committees related to improving the health of LGBT communities in New York City.

 Patel, V. V., Mayer, K. H., & Makadon, H. J. (2012).
 Men who have sex with men in India: A diverse population in need of medical attention.
 The Indian Journal of Medical Research, 136(4), 563.